dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/refactoring_question_submission.md

 To address this problem, and looking from the perspective of the [Data Model](module_view_data_model.md), this SAD proposes the following refactoring:

 1. A question is no longer attached to a course, and therefore becomes independent from it.
 This implies that the **Question** entity looses the *many-to-one* relation with **Course**, becoming a *many-to-none* relation.
+This relation will be better understood in point **5.**.

 2. Instead, a question is now a part of a repository of questions.
 This repository is identified by an unique Integer id and has a name that distinguishes the repository's fields of study and allow similarly named topics in different repositories without risks such as a Software Engineering course including questions about "security policies" related with Law Enforcement.
 This implies the creation of a **QuestionRepository** entity with a *one-to-many* relation with the **Question** entity. *Note: for now, it's logic to consider a question can be submitted to a single repository.*

 3. A repository of questions has an administrator.
 This implies the **QuestionRepository** entity has a *many-to-one* relation with the **User** entity. *Note: for now, for simplicity, consider a repository has a single administrator.*

 4. A question submission is no longer done in the context of a course (in particular, a course's execution), but instead, in the context of a question repository.
-Therefore, the repository administrator is now responsible for the question's approval or vetting.
+Therefore, the repository's administrator is now responsible for the question's approval or vetting.
 This implies the *many-to-one* relation between the **QuestionSubmission** entity and **CourseExecution** entity is severed and **QuestionSubmission** gains a new *many-to-one* relation with the **QuestionRepository** entity.

-5. There's no relation between courses and repositories.
-Repositories are freely accessed by courses, and courses only keep the questions, and don't keep the repositories.
-Therefore, the **Course** entity preserves it's *none-to-many* relation with the **Question** entity and has no relation with **QuestionRepository**.
+5. Questions may be fetched for a course from the question repositories, but there's no relation between courses and repositories.
+Repositories are freely accessed by courses, and courses only keep the questions, and don't keep information on the repositories these came from.
+This reduces coupling between courses and repositories.
+Therefore, the **Course** entity preserves the previously established *none-to-many* relation with the **Question** entity and has no relation with **QuestionRepository**.

 ## Possible Implementation Details and Variants